dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.0.md

 The version number of the `Microsoft.AspNetCore.All` metapackage represents the latest ASP.NET Core version (aligned with the .NET Core version).

-Applications that use the `Microsoft.AspNetCore.All` metapackage automatically take advantage of the new .NET Core runtime store.
-The runtime store will contain all the runtime assets needed to run ASP.NET Core 2.0 applications.
+Applications that use the `Microsoft.AspNetCore.All` metapackage automatically take advantage of the new .NET Core Runtime Store.
+The Runtime Store will contain all the runtime assets needed to run ASP.NET Core 2.0 applications.
 When you use the `Microsoft.AspNetCore.All` metapackage, no assets from the referenced ASP.NET Core NuGet packages are deployed with the application because they already reside on the target system.
-The assets in the runtime store are also precompiled to improve application startup-time.
+The assets in the Runtime Store are also precompiled to improve application startup-time.

 If there are features you don’t use in your application, the new package trimming features will exclude those binaries in the published application output.